clangelov/TelerikAcademyHomerk/12_DataStructures-and-Algorithms/01_AlgorithmsComplexity/README.md

 Big O gives the upperbound - the worst possible execution time of an algorithm.
 And Ω is the converse of O, ie, the lowest estimate. Θ is somewhere inbetween.
 More info: [Link to an article](https://www.quora.com/What-are-some-easy-ways-to-understand-and-calculate-the-time-complexity-of-algorithms)

-1. What is the expected running time of the following C# code?
+__Task 1.__ What is the expected running time of the following C# code?
 Explain why.
   - Assume the array's size is `n`.

 ~~~c#